-- 2.12.1.
-An extended property should retain sufficient parking within its curtilage to comply with the Council's parking requirements.
+- 2.12.1.An extended property should retain sufficient parking within its curtilage to comply with the Council's parking requirements.
 An extension that results in the removal of a parking space or garage, or prevents a space from being provided in the future, is likely to be refused unless car parking can be replaced or provided satisfactorily elsewhere.
-The replacement parking should be within the curtilage of the property. - 2.12.2.
-Resultant on-street parking congestion from displaced parking can be harmful to the amenity of surrounding occupiers, impact on highway and pedestrian safety and harm the residential character of the area.
+The replacement parking should be within the curtilage of the property. - 2.12.2.Resultant on-street parking congestion from displaced parking can be harmful to the amenity of surrounding occupiers, impact on highway and pedestrian safety and harm the residential character of the area.
 Sufficient parking provision should therefore be retained within the property.
-This is particularly important where onstreet parking on adjoining narrow or congested roads would cause highway safety and residential amenity problems. - 2.12.3.
-As well as providing the minimum number of spaces, the size of the parking space should meet the minimum dimensions specified by the Council of 4.8m by 2.4m.
+This is particularly important where onstreet parking on adjoining narrow or congested roads would cause highway safety and residential amenity problems. - 2.12.3.As well as providing the minimum number of spaces, the size of the parking space should meet the minimum dimensions specified by the Council of 4.8m by 2.4m.
+Parking layouts should take account of pedestrian access or factors such as location of garage doors.
+Further advice on required parking dimensions is available in the Council's Parking Standards SPD.
 Complying with these minimum dimensions ensures that ample parking provision is created within the property's curtilage with sufficient space for manoeuvring.
-The Council may require an on-site turning area for highway safety reasons. - 2.12.4.
+The Council may require an onsite turning area for highway safety reasons. - 2.12.4.
 This advice supplements more detailed guidance in the Council's Parking Standards SPD, available on the Council's website, which also provides further dimensions for parking provision.